danieljprice/splash/docs/settings.rst

 By default, axes, legends and titles are plotted in the foreground colour (e.g. black).
-However if the plot itself is also largely black (e.g. when rendering or when lots of particles are plotted) it can be useful to overplot those parts of the axes and labelling which lie on top of the plotting surface in the background colour (e.g. white).
-A prompt for this is given when setting the “set foreground/background colours” option in the :ref:`sec:menu-p`.
+However if the plot itself is also largely black (e.g. :ref:`sec:renderplot` when lots of particles are plotted) it can be useful to overplot those parts of the axes and labelling which lie on top of the plotting surface in the background colour (e.g. white).
+A prompt for this is given when setting the ``set foreground/background colours`` option in the :ref:`sec:menu-p`.

 The prompt appears as follows: